open-amt-cloud-toolkit/mps/docs/APIs/indexRPS.md

 This section is a reference to the RPS API methods available in ActivEdge, and to some commands it provides.

+RPS APIs allow you to get, create, and delete things such as CIRA Configs, Domains, and Profiles that are used in the remote configuration of Intel AMT devices.

 ### RPS API